isonaj/anthonyison.com/blog/posts/how-to-make-angular-prettier.md

 ---
 title: How to Make Angular Prettier
+image:
 tags:
 - angular
-image:
-feature_img:
-description:
-keywords:
 ---
-THis post would be about setting up Prettier to format code on save.
+This post would be about setting up Prettier to format code on save.

 Why Prettier?
 A lot of effort goes into debates on coding styles.
 Prettier takes it all off the table.
 It's very opinionated, but it's easier to let it solve most of your problems.